-Sterling “Old Pap” Price (1809-1867) – Lawyer, planter, politician, Missouri Governor and Confederate General, Sterling was born near Farmville, Virginia September 20, 1809.
-He grew up to attend attend Hampden-Sydney College in 1826 and 1827, where he studied law and worked at the courthouse near his home.
-He was then admitted to the Virginia bar and established a law practice.
+Price was born near Farmville, Virginia September 20, 1809.
+He grew up to attend Hampden-Sydney College in 1826 and 1827, where he studied law and worked at the courthouse near his home.
+He was then admitted to the Virginia Bar and established a law practice.
 In the fall of 1831, Price and his family moved to Fayette, Missouri.
-A year later, he moved to Keytesville, Missouri, where he ran a hotel and mercantile.
-On May 14, 1833, he married Martha Head from Randolph County, Missouri and the couple would eventually have seven children, five of whom survived to adulthood.
+He moved to Keytesville, Missouri, where he ran a hotel and mercantile a year later.
+On May 14, 1833, he married Martha Head from Randolph County, Missouri, and the couple would eventually have seven children, five of whom survived to adulthood.

-After returning from the war, he returned to politics, serving as the 11th Governor of the Missouri from 1853 to 1857.
-When the Civil War began, Sterling Price was opposed to secession but, reversed himself after Federal militia, under Brigadier General Nathaniel Lyon, seized Camp Jackson near St. Louis, where pro-secessionist militia had gathered.
-When he joined with the Confederates, he was given command of the Missouri State Guard and led his forces to two early Confederate victories, the first at, Wilson’s Creek near Springfield, Missouri on August 10, 1861 and the second at Lexington, Missouri in mid-September.
+After returning from the war, he returned to politics, serving as the 11th Governor of Missouri from 1853 to 1857.
+When the Civil War began, Sterling Price opposed secession but reversed himself after Federal militia, under Brigadier General Nathaniel Lyon, seized Camp Jackson near St. Louis, where the pro-secessionist militia had gathered.
+When he joined the Confederates, he was given command of the Missouri State Guard.
+He led his forces to two early Confederate victories, the first at Wilson’s Creek near Springfield, Missouri, on August 10, 1861, and the second at Lexington, Missouri, in mid-September.

 Then, in the fall of 1864, Price mounted one final campaign, a large-scale raid into Missouri and Kansas from his base in northern Arkansas.
-Price cut a wide swath of destruction across his home state but, was finally run to ground by two Union armies at Westport in present day Kansas City and soundly defeated.
-Price and the remnants of his command then fled south into Indian Territory (Oklahoma) and finally Texas.
+Price cut a wide swath of destruction across his home state but was finally run to the ground by two Union armies at Westport in present-day Kansas City and soundly defeated.
+Price and the remnants of his command then fled south into Indian Territory (Oklahoma) and Texas.